RogueRope/docs/content/docs/main/participation.md

 ## Dive into Volunteering

-Not sure what you can do? **Don't worry!** At _Bottoms Up!_, every participant is a valuable member of the group.
-We believe that the event is what we all make of it - together.
-Whether you're full of ideas or just full of energy, your contribution is welcome here.
-Everyone pitches in here in their own unique way, during, before, or after the event.
-It's about spirit more than skill, camaraderie more than capability.
+Not sure how you can help? **No worries!** At _Bottoms Up!_, everyone’s contribution is valuable.
+We believe the event is what we all make it—together.
+Whether you’re brimming with ideas or just bringing positive energy, your presence matters.
+Each of us pitches in our own way, whether before, during, or after the event.
+It’s about community spirit, not just skills, and camaraderie more than capability.

-We embrace every effort, big or small, and cherish the diversity of contributions. **There is no competition here; some may contribute more than others, and that's perfectly okay.** We understand that everyone has their own rhythm and capacity for productivity.
-Also, sometimes contributions that others do aren't so noticeable.
-Please be kind and respectful, **do your thing,** and appreciate that others may be in a different space or pace.
+We appreciate every effort, big or small, and we value the diversity of contributions. **There’s no competition here—some may contribute more than others, and that’s perfectly okay.** We know everyone has their own pace and capacity, and sometimes, the most important contributions are the ones you don't even notice.
+So please, be kind, **do your part,** and respect that others may be in a different place or pace.

 ## Everyone Can Contribute

-Think you're not an artist or builder? **Think again!** Contribution comes in countless forms.
-Share a recipe, a song, a dance.
+Think you’re not an artist or a builder? **Think again!** Contributions come in countless forms.
+Share a recipe, a song, or a dance.
 Teach a class, offer a listening ear, or organize a game.
 Even a smile can be a masterpiece at Bottoms Up!

-Remember to **extend kindness** to one another in our collective endeavors. **It's not about how much or how little one contributes** but the heart and respect we bring to the community.
-Encourage and support your fellow participants without judgment or comparison.
+Remember to **extend kindness** in all our shared endeavors. **It’s not about how much or how little you contribute** but the heart and respect you bring to our community.
+Support and encourage each other without judgment or comparison.

-Remember, this event is a canvas, and you're the artist.
-Whether your passion lies in culinary arts, wellness, entertainment, education, or anything in between, there's a space for your expression here.
+This event is a canvas, and you’re the artist.
+Whether your passion is in culinary arts, wellness, entertainment, education, or something entirely different, there’s a place for your expression here.

 ## Together, We Are Bottoms Up!

-Your involvement is what transforms __Bottoms Up!_ from an event to an experience.
-It's a co-created adventure that blossoms with each person's touch.
-So what will your touch be?
+Your involvement transforms __Bottoms Up!_ from an event into an experience.
+It’s a co-created adventure that flourishes with every individual’s touch.
+So, what will yours be?
 A workshop?
 A performance?
 A piece of art?
-A comforting space?
-Whatever it is, bring it along!
+A cozy corner?
+Whatever it is, bring it with you!

 Come with an open heart and leave with a soul full of memories and connections.
 At Bottoms Up!, every hand helps, every idea matters, and every participant makes a difference.
-Let's co-create the extraordinary, with kindness as our guide.
+Let’s co-create something extraordinary, with kindness leading the way.

-See the Volunteer page for more details or contact us to start your journey.
+For more details, check out the Volunteer page or contact us to start your journey.